There’s often a lot of negative stigma surrounding what people like to call ‘female travel’.

 This is a tricky one.

 Being away from the comfort of your own home is scary as it is, and this is exceedingly heightened when in dangerous situations.
-In overly sexist countries, the fear becomes a little stronger and the precautions that need to be taken are a little higher too.
-But that’s not a travel issue; that comes down to the countries government, economy and overall developmental state.
+In places were sexism is rife, the fear becomes a little stronger and the precautions that need to be taken are a little higher too.
+But that’s not a travel issue; that comes down to a world of sexism and bigotry.

 I don’t want to walk alone after dark in my hometown, so to label this kind of fear as a specific travel issue is definitely arguable.